Mart-DanGA/asreview-simulation-eip/resultados/README.md

 The files in this folder may include:

-- `metrics_summary.csv`: Summary of recall, precision, and other evaluation metrics for each experiment.
+- `metrics_xxx.csv`: Summary of recall, precision, and other evaluation metrics for each experiment.

-- `wss_erf_curve.csv`: Data points used to plot WSS and ERF curves.
-- `prior_article_performance.csv`: Performance metrics for each article used as prior knowledge (in ERFI-style simulations).
+-  heuristic and sampling stop_rule for CTA and CTC dataset

 All results are based on anonymized datasets and simulation parameters, as described in the `README.md` and `config/experiment_configuration.txt`.